EUROBRICK SYSTEMS LTD

-Eurobrick’s brick slip faced cladding provides the real look, feel and durability of traditional masonry with the benefit of being extremely versatile and quick to install.
-The cladding has a broad range of applications, including new build, modular and refurbishment of commercial and domestic buildings.
-It can be installed both internally and externally to most construction types.
+Eurobrick’s brick slip cladding systems provide the real look, feel and durability of traditional masonry with the benefit of being extremely versatile and quick to install.
+The systems have a broad range of applications, including new build, rainscreen, modular and refurbishment of commercial and domestic buildings.
+It is robust and can be installed both on and off site, internally and externally to most construction types.

 HOW THE SYSTEMS WORK

-Eurobrick systems are quick and simple to install.
-Each system has a specially developed backer panel, which is supplied (pre-laminated) with a vacuum formed polystyrene skin bonded to it (with the exception of V-Clad, see above).
+Eurobrick’s systems are quick and easy to install.
+Each system has a backer panel, which is supplied (pre-laminated) with a vacuum formed styrene skin bonded to it (with the exception of V-Clad, see above).
 The skin has moulded horizontal tracks between which the brick or stone slips are glued.
 To complete the installation, Eurobrick’s Europoint pointing mortar is piped into the joints and tooled to achieve a traditional masonry finish.

-For information regarding installation, please refer to the system specific installation guides, view the installation video or call Eurobrick’s Technical Department.
+For information regarding installation, please refer to the system specific installation instructions, view the installation videos or call Eurobrick’s technical department.

-Eurobrick offer a wide collection of brick slip colours and finishes, along with a range of stone slips.
-The Britannia and Classic Ranges of brick slips are manufactured in standard UK sizes, with corner bricks available.
+Eurobrick offer a wide selection of brick slip colours and finishes, along with a range of stone slips.
+The Britannia and Classic ranges of brick slips are manufactured in standard UK metric sizes, with corner brick available.

-- Stone: A range of reconstructed and natural stone slips are available in various finishes for use on whole projects or to provide architectural detail.
+Stone: A range of reconstructed stone slips are available in various finishes for use on whole projects or to provide architectural detail.
 Corner slips are available.
-Please note that stone is manufactured or cut to order and requires a minimum lead time of 8 weeks.
+Please note that stone is manufactured to order and requires a minimum lead time of 16 weeks.

-For Eurobricks’s online gallery showing the brick and stone slips available within the ranges below, please visit https://www.eurobrick.co.uk/brickslips
+For Eurobrick’s online gallery showing the brick and stone slips available within the ranges below, please visit www.eurobrick.co.uk